Hgupta-77/stockg/README.md

 # stockg
-Here a website to  predict the actual values  of the stocks
+Here is my project UI but the actual backend Machine learning model running only on my Pc .